 Selection of students for participation in the program is based on a combination of anticipated promise as successful undergraduate researchers and career plans post-graduation, assessed through coursework and grades, a personal essay, and recommendations from faculty members.
 The minimum requirement is the successful completion of one biology course and one mathematics course; more biology and math coursework adds to the candidate's merits.

-All application materials will need to be submitted online through TLearn by February 16, 2015.
-Interested students should email selaydi [at] trinity.edu (subject: Applying%20for%20the%20Biomathematics%20Program) (Dr. Saber Elaydi), who will add them to IRBM Tlearn site, where they can submit the following:
+Interested students should e-mail polofsso [at] trinity.edu (Peter Olofsson), who will add them to IRBM TLearn site, where they can submit the following application materials: